daytime-em/video-test-fixture-server/README.md

 ## How to configure

 The server must be configured in code.
-You can clone routes and add rules to an instance of `FixtureServer ` index.ts.
+You can clone routes and add rules to an instance of `FixtureServer` in index.ts.

 ### Referencing the test streams